-For more about the history of Chinese clothing, see History of Traditional Chinese Clothes, and to read about Chinese traditional clothes styles, see Traditional Chinese Clothes — Hanfu, Tang Suit, Qipao, Zhongshan Suit.
+To read about Chinese traditional clothes styles, see Traditional Chinese Clothes — Hanfu, Tang Suit, Qipao, Zhongshan Suit.

 The dishes of the various cuisines are quite varied in taste and flavors, and they are not like the samey, samey food at your local Chinese fast food restaurant.
 The cuisine can also be unusually healthy because Chinese have a long medicinal food tradition of using their herbal medicine techniques to cook healthy meals suited for the weather, climate, and the individual needs of each person.